 “Every cell in that cutting has the potential to grow into a plant just by giving them proper nutrition, proper light and darkness conditions and proper temperature,” she says.

-“The plant stem cell technology allows for up to 500 more plants to be grown from a single cutting in just 10 to 12 months – significantly reducing the resources required and the time it takes to produce a plant for sale in an orchard.”
+“The plant stem cell technology allows for up to 500 more plants to be grown from a single cutting in just 10 to 12 months.
+This significantly reduces the resources required and the time it takes to produce a plant for sale in an orchard.”

 This isn’t just about producing more fruit; it’s about giving a choice to avocado growers for planting rootstocks with desired traits.
 Trials have shown that the clonal tissue culture rootstocks are yielding high-quality fruits in the field.

 Queensland produces most of Australia’s avocados, accounting for 55 percent of our national crop.
-The new propagation method is now being trialled on five farms, including near Bundaberg in southern Queensland and Tully and Lakeland in the state’s far north.
+The new propagation method is now being trialled on five farms, including properties near Bundaberg, and Tully and Lakeland in the state’s far north.

-A survey of avocado growers undertaken by Central Queensland University found that 72 percent cannot access enough plants, and nearly half have indicated they already have the skills and knowledge to work with tissue culture trees.
+A survey of avocado growers undertaken by Central Queensland University found that 72 percent cannot access enough plants.
+Further, nearly half have indicated they already have the skills and knowledge to work with tissue culture trees.

 Childers grower Lachlan Donovan has been growing laboratory-propagated Hass avocado trees for three years and is hungry for more.

 “In the past, the delay between ordering new trees and planting has been two to three years,” he says.
-“The biggest advantage of this new technology for us is to be able to get desired rootstocks and varieties into production quickly.”
+“The biggest advantage of this technology is that we’ll be able to get desired rootstocks and varieties into production quickly.”

-Tissue culture propagation is not a new concept and has been used for different fruits, including bananas, for many years.
-However, woody species like avocado trees are trickier to work with and commercial tissue culture propagation has not been possible until now.
+Tissue culture propagation is not a new concept.
+The method has been used for years to propagate fruits such as bananas.
+However, woody species like avocado trees are trickier to work with, so commercial tissue culture propagation hasn’t been possible.
+Until now.

 Professor Mitter says there are also environmental advantages for this growing method.

 “This is a sustainable technology that reduces the need for water, fertilisers, pest-management processes and farming land used to produce rootstocks,” she says.
-“Another advantage with tissue culture propagation, particularly in this day and age, is that the movement of soil and the biosecurity risks this entails can be eliminated.”
+“Another advantage with tissue culture propagation, particularly in this day and age, is that we can eliminate the movement of soil and the biosecurity risks this entails.”